 - build agile information networks able to adapt to dynamic changes in their environment and based on user need.

 Achieving these goals requires a programme geared towards innovation and disruptive science.
 Therefore DAIS ITA will build on the model developed under the Network and Information Science (NIS) ITA whose multi-disciplinary approach to exploit synergies between government, industry and academic scientists has been very successful.
-Further, the exploitation of the science is enabled by a tested technology transition model which facilitates the rapid transition of research results to both commercial and military domains.
+Furthermore, the exploitation of the science is enabled by a tested technology transition model which facilitates the rapid transition of research results to both commercial and military domains.

-The programme is led at Cardiff by Prof Alun Preece (Crime and Security Research Institute / School of Computer Science & Informatics) and involves colleagues in Computer Science & Informatics – Federico Cerutti, Padraig Corcoran, Dave Marshall, Ian Taylor, Liam Turner and Roger Whitaker – and Yulia Hicks in the School of Engineering.
+The programme is led at Cardiff by Professor Alun Preece (Crime and Security Research Institute / School of Computer Science & Informatics) and involves colleagues in Computer Science & Informatics – Federico Cerutti, Padraig Corcoran, Dave Marshall, Ian Taylor, Liam Turner and Roger Whitaker – and Yulia Hicks in the School of Engineering.

 For additional details visit the DAIS ITA Science Library which contains all currently published publications, authors and organizations involved.